-The closeness of our girls and their parents was reflected in their selection of Huikahi as our club's name.
+Huikahi has always fostered an atmosphere of ohana.
 Huikahi means One Team.
-Our girls compete together as One Team.
+We want our girls to compete together as One Team.
 All are equal and each is valued as a member of the Team.
 Together they form a Team which is stronger and better than the sum of its individual players.
 With players and parents pitching in as one ohana, our fundraising projects become fun, not work.
 We keep fees low with everything paid in by families going to their daughters; our coaches volunteer and pay their own way on trips.
-This Team culture easily fits with that of our non-profit partner, the Iolani Raiders Boosters Club (IRBC), and our girls and parents have already been supporting the IRBC's events the past couple of years.
+This Team culture easily fits with that of our non-profit partner, the Iolani Raiders Boosters Club (IRBC), and we've supported the IRBC's events over the years.

-Huikahi strives to compete at the highest level, thus preparing our players for play with their schools and beyond.
-Travel to play on the mainland is an integral part of that.
+Huikahi strives to prepare its players to compete at the highest level, thus preparing them for play with their schools and beyond.
 We stress that every member of the Team should do her best and that when every player does her job, then the Team will play its best and have its best chance to prevail.
 To enable this, we emphasize fundamentals and physical fitness and good Team play.
 As part of the life lessons we teach, we also stress good sportsmanship and respect for our opponents, even as we strive to defeat them.
 If we have played our best, then there is no shame in defeat and we will work harder to get better, another valuable life lesson that sports can teach.

-We teach all players the same individual skills because we do not believe players should be type-cast into a single role at this stage in their careers.
-Because all players learn to set, pass, serve and hit, we do not use a libero and our teams are less affected by individual injury or absence; the next girl steps up because she knows the same skills.
+We teach all players the same individual skills because we do not believe players should be type-cast into a single role at this early stage of their careers.
+Because all players learn to set, pass, dig, serve, block, and hit, we do not use a libero and our teams are less affected by individual injury or absence; the next girl steps up because she knows the same skills.
 Those with the best skills start but the others are ready to step in.
-The system we play is designed to minimize any athletic deficit resulting from our preferred no tryout policy wherein we will conduct tryouts only if our prospective numbers exceed that needed for two teams.
+The system we play is designed to minimize any athletic deficit resulting from our preferred no tryout policy wherein we will conduct tryouts only if our prospective numbers exceed the capacity of our practice sites.
 We welcome those with great athletic ability but our system allows us to compete even when we do not have the best athletes or the tallest players.

-We are thankful that in Huikahi's first year, our girls won the inaugural 15U Division Championship of the first annual Aloha Summer Classic, with two of our girls, Alissa and Makenzie, named to the All-Tournament team.
+We are thankful that our girls won the inaugural 15U Division Championship of the first annual Aloha Summer Classic, going undefeated, with two of our girls named to the All-Tournament team.
 We are also thankful that our girls were able to win the Silver Division Championship of the 8th annual Summer Soiree in Anaheim despite many being ill.
 In the 44th AAU Junior National Championships in Orlando our girls fought their way to the finals of the Emerald Division.
 Our girls were regular qualifiers for the Gold Division of the Aloha Region Championships and once, when they missed qualifying for the Gold, went undefeated to sweep the Silver.
 At the end of their 12U season, our girls traveled to Kauai and went undefeated, losing just one set, to win the Hooikaika Tournament.